-- 1. Line functionality can only be programmed on the top softkeys. - 2.
-The Line 1 and Line 2 softkeys are autoconfigured in the 6940 SIP IP Phone because there are no Line 1 and Line 2 hard keys.
-The default value for top softkeys 1 and 2 are set to Line 1 and Line 2.
+Note: Line functionality can only be programmed on the top softkeys.

+The Line 1 and Line 2 softkeys are autoconfigured in the 6930 SIP phone due to the absence of Line 1 and Line 2 hardkeys.
+By default, the line values for top softkey 1 and topsoftkey 2 are set to Line 1 and Line 2 in the WebUI.

-You can set a softkey to act as a line/call appearance key on the 6940 SIP IP phone.
+You can set a softkey to act as a line/call appearance key on the 6930.